tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 Similar to a recursive depth-first search
 - memory efficient
 - when reaching an invalid or failure state, the recursions unravel until a node with valid children
-- if there are no preference constraints, then return first solution will be
+- if there are no preference constraints, then return the first solution to be found